ragi19/Mihrab-AI-Agent/README.md

 ## Architecture

-The framework is built around a modular architecture:
+The framework is built around a modular architecture like the geometric patterns of Islamic art:

 - **Core**: Base classes for agents, messages, and memory
 - **Models**: Provider integrations and model abstractions